 Dr. Packard Spicer offers the following suggestions to help guide young athletes to safety:

 1. Parents and coaches should be aware of the appropriate body mechanics and physiology behind each sport.
 “It’s key for a coach and for parents to understand what body positions and stretching techniques best protect a player,” says Dr. Packard Spicer.
 “A classic example of an incorrect technique that can possibly tear ligaments is a hurdle stretch that has kids stand on one leg and reach their other one off to the side.
-The correct method is to bend the elevated leg and hold it or tuck it close to the back side of the body.”
+The correct method is to bend the elevated leg and hold it or tuck it close to the backside of the body.”

 2. A proper resistance training program to meet the demands of the specific sport.
-Despite previous concerns that children would not benefit from resistance exercises or that the risk of injury was too great, clinicians and exercise scientist now agree that resistance training exercising can be a safe and effective method of conditioning for children.
+Despite previous concerns that children would not benefit from resistance exercises or that the risk of injury was too great, clinicians and exercise scientists now agree that resistance training exercising can be a safe and effective method of conditioning for children.
 Resistance training can reduce injuries in sports and recreation activities, and improve motor skills and sports performance.

 3. Wear protective gear and make sure it fits properly and is sport-appropriate.
 “Only use equipment specifically designed for the sport your child is playing.
 I’ve seen some kids wear football cleats for soccer and due to the peg underneath the shoe, they end up tripping,” says Dr. Packard Spicer